-- Let's practice GDB on the icoFoam solver. - The objective is to find out what a part of the code does. - In \$FOAM\SOLVERS/incompressible/icoFoam/icoFoam.C there is a line saying: adjustPhi(phi, U, p); What does this line do? - Make sure that you have an icoFoam/cavity case, that you have run blockMesh on it, and you are inside that case directory while running GDB. - Start icoFoam under GDB in the cavity case directory: gdb icoFoam - Set a break point at the line in icoFoam.
-C where adjustPhi(phi, U, p); is used: b icoFoam.
-C:80 (line 76 in 1.6-ext) - Start the execution by typing: run (this will take some time...) - The exectution will stop at the breakpoint saying something like:
+- Let's practice GDB on the icoFoam solver, using OF24xDebug - The objective is to find out what a part of the code does. - In \$FOAM\SOLVERS/incompressible/icoFoam/icoFoam.C there is a line saying: adjustPhi(phiHbyA, U, p); What does this line do? - Make sure that you have an icoFoam/cavity case, that you have run blockMesh on it, and you are inside that case directory while running GDB. - Start icoFoam under GDB in the cavity case directory: gdb icoFoam - Set a break point at the line in icoFoam.C where adjustPhi(phiHbyA, U, p); is used: b icoFoam.C:80 - Start the execution by typing (disabling any functionObject): run -noFunctionObjects (this will take some time...) - The exectution will stop at the breakpoint saying something like: Breakpoint 1, main (argc=1448, argv=0x3d1) at icoFoam.C:80 80 adjustPhi(phiHbyA, U, p);

-'''

-Breakpoint 1, main (argc=1448, argv=0x3d1) at icoFoam.C:80 adjustPhi(phi, U, p);

-'''